Meowsod/dotfiles/README.md

 Please verify that the bash scripts etc wont destroy ur system, as I've only written them for my own personal use.

 `.bash_logout` runs `rm $HOME/.bash_history-*.tmp`, which deletes any temp bash history files on logout.

+## Config explanations

+### rmpc

+The video script will look for a matching .cdg (CD+G) or a .mkv file to then play with ffplay, which might hopefully sync up nicely.

 ## Todo